Selective Randomization Inference for Adaptive Experiments: Adaptive Multi-stage Experiments

+Note that $S_k$ is a function of the previously observed data $R_{[k]}, X_{R_{[k]}}, Y_{R_{[k]}}$ and $Z_{[k]}$.
+After completing the trial, the researchers choose a null hypothesis that may depend on the observed data of all stages of the trial.
+Hence, we model it as the final selection statistic $S_K$.
+We set $S:=(S_1,\ldots,S_K) \in \calS = \calS_{-K}\times \calS_K$.
+In general, $S$ is a deterministic function of \revc{$R$, $X_R$, $Y_R(Z)$} and $Z$ but we often shorten the notation as $S := S(Z) := S(Z,R,X_R,Y_R)$; moreover, we use the convention $S_0 := \emptyset$. \revc{In our running example~\ref{ex:enrichment}, we may construct the selection statistic $S_1$ as follows.
+We estimate the difference $\Delta$ of the treatment effects between the two groups on data from the first stage; then, we discretize it to three levels that correspond to recruiting participants with low genetic risk, high genetic risk or both groups in the second stage.
+Consequently, $S_1$ is a categorical statistic that can assume three values.
+The mathematical expressions can be found in Section~\ref{sec:simulation-study}.}

-For the methodological development below, it is important to assume that the selection statistic $S_{k-1}$ captures \emph{all the information} in previously observed data that impacts the design of the stage $k$.
-This can be formalized as follows:
+\revc{To ensure type-I error control,} it is important that the selection statistic $S_{k-1}$ captures \emph{all the information} in previously observed data that impacts the design of the stage $k$.
+This can be formalized via the following conditional independence statement:

-Assumption~\eqref{eq:A2} stipulates that the recruitment as well as the covariates and potential outcomes of the recruited units in stage $k$ depend on the treatments assigned in earlier stages $Z_{[k-1]}$ only through earlier recruitment decisions, covariates and potential outcomes as well as the statistic $S_{k-1}$.
+\revc{Assumption~\eqref{eq:A3} stipulates that the recruitment, covariates and potential outcomes in stage $k$ are conditionally independent of the treatments assigned in earlier stages $Z_{[k-1]}$ given earlier recruitment decisions, covariates, potential outcomes and, importantly, the statistic $S_{k-1}$.
+This condition can be ensured by only revealing $S_{k-1}$ and $(R_{[k-1]},X_{R_{[k-1]}}, Y_{R_{[k-1]}})$ to the experimenter recruiting participants for the $k$-th stage.}

-Assumptions~\eqref{eq:A1} and~\eqref{eq:A2} are the minimal conditions which we require in this article.
+\revc{Assumptions~\eqref{eq:A1},~\eqref{eq:A2} and~\eqref{eq:A3} are the minimal conditions that we require for the selective randomization test.
 They allow for highly adaptive recruitment decisions and treatment assignment distributions.
-In practice, however, many designs fulfill stronger conditional independence relationships that are easier to verify.
-For instance, \eqref{eq:A1} can be strengthened as follows
+In practice, many designs fulfill stronger conditional independence relationships that are easier to verify.
+For instance, \eqref{eq:A2} can be strengthened as

-This assumption states that the treatments $Z_k$ depend on (observed and counterfactual) data from previous stages only through the recruitment and covariates in stage $k$ and the selection statistic $S_{k-1}$.
-One notable feature of designs which satisfy \eqref{eq:A1-star} is that they allow to parallelize the computation of the selective randomization, see \Cref{prop:computability}.
-Moreover, we can strengthen Assumption~\eqref{eq:A2} by additionally requiring that the recruitment in stage $k$ depends on data from previous stages only through $S_{k-1}$.
-We can express this stronger condition as the following two conditional independence relationships
+This assumption states that the treatment $Z_k$ depends on (observed and counterfactual) data in previous stages only through the recruitment and covariates in stage $k$ and the selection statistic $S_{k-1}$.
+One notable feature of designs satisfying \eqref{eq:A2-star} is that the selective randomization p-value can be computed in parallel; see \Cref{prop:computability} in the next section.

+Similarly, we can strengthen Assumption~\eqref{eq:A3} by requiring that the recruitment in stage $k$ depends on data from previous stages only through $S_{k-1}$: